 - compensation for damages and loss.

-For information on your rights when things go wrong with products or services bought before 1 January 2011, go to the Australian Competition and Consumer Commission (ACCC) website.
+Go to the Australian Competition and Consumer Commission (ACCC) website for information on your rights when things go wrong with products or services bought before 1 January 2011.

 Guarantees on products